-Attached to this letter are several additional important documents and forms that I request you read and complete before our first appointment.
-First, there is a consent for treatment for you to print, sign and bring to your initial consultation with me.
+Attached to this letter is a consent form for you to print, sign and bring to your initial consultation with me.
 Thank you in advance for taking the time to read this.
-I am happy to answer any questions about this during our meeting.
-After the consent form are a series of quick assessments and additional demographic information that I would also like for you to print out and complete at home.
+If you are unable to print this before the first session, I will have a copy available at my office for you to sign.
+After the consent form are a series of quick assessments that I would also like for you to print out and complete at home.
 Please bring them to our first session.
-If we have discussed telehealth, please print and sign the telehealth consent form as well.
-Finally, there is a description of our social media policy for you to read.

-If you are unable to print any of these forms before the first session, I will have copies available at my office for you to sign.
+I'll have copies available if you are unable to complete these before our first session.
 Thank you and I look forward to meeting you.